OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 - Tentative agenda:

     - Welcome and tour de table
-    - General introduction by the Coordinator
+    - General introduction by the coordinator
     - Presentations of deliverables by workpackage
     - Presentation on dissemination, management, and use of resources
     - Discussion among the reviewers
-    - Brief assessment presentation
+    - Brief assessment by the reviewers

 ---

-## Advice for deliverables presentation
+## Advice for deliverable presentations

 Presentations during the review should contain: